megaturbo/shakawatcha/README.md

 ##Just a shake and you can get:
 - A random _Tom Cruise_ movie;
 - A random movie from 2001;
-- A random movie from one of your list.
+- A random movie from one of your list;
+- Whatever you want !

 ###That's what you need, fellow user !